I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 The Height & Width of Different Types of Hydrangea

-In the table below I’ve summed up the maximum height and width of the six types of hydrangeas that are grown in North America:
+In the table below, I’ve summed up the size of the different types of hydrangeas that are grown in North America:

 What is the Growth Rate of Hydrangeas?